koureasstavros/TheLittleBaby/README.md

 **Get objects**
   - You can access the code on GitHub (https://github.com/koureasstavros/TheLittleBaby), simply clone the repository.
-  - You can access the pre-trained tokenizers and models on Hugging Face (https://huggingface.co/koureasstavros/TheLittleBaby), simply download the config, tokenizer and model files.
+  - You can access the pre-trained tokenizers and models on Hugging Face (https://huggingface.co/koureasstavros/TheLittleBaby), simply download the tokenizer and model files.
 In case you have low speed internet connection check the analysis table select a guid and pick a specific guid for config, tokenizer and model.
 The config, tokenizer and model files are needed only if you are going to perform finetune or inference without training your own.
   - Then, you should:
-    - place the config file or config files into the configs folder.
-    - place the tokenizer file or tokenizer files into the tokenizers folder.
+    - place the tokenizer file or tokenizer files into the tokenizers folder in the same file structure.
-    - place the model file or model files into the models folder.
+    - place the model file or model files into the models folder in the same file structure, make sure about enough space.

 **Configure Environment**
   - Based on the environment different posibilities and features are available